 It seems that you can't keep a good monster story down, so we've had remakes of "King Kong" and "Godzilla" and returns to the dinosaurs as the blockbuster "Jurassic Park" (1993) was followed by the less successful "The Lost World: Jurassic Park" (1997) and then by the rather tame "Jurassic Park III" (2001) before - after an interval of 14 years - we now have the spectactular "Jurassic World" which managed to take half a billion dollars at the box office on its opening weekend.
 How can we explain this?

 Obviously part of the answer has to be the dinosaurs themselves.
-This time, we have the biggest, baddest, most modified of them all: Indominus rex (will those scientists never learn?).
+This time, we have the biggest, baddest, most modified of them all: Indominus rex who features in a "containment anomaly" (will they never learn?).
 But we also have the interesting dynamic of dinosaurs who can relate to humans and even protect them.
 So many creature movies - whether it's the "King Kong" ones or "The Planet Of The Apes" franchise or even "Ted" and "Paddington" - play with the notions that the animals are not so different from us and, especially in the case of the human villains, that some of us are not so different from some of them.

 Another part of the film's success has to be related to the actors.
-Almost overnight Chris Pratt has become such an appealling box office star with his voice in "The Lego Movie" and his heroics in "Guardian Of The Galaxy", while Bryce Dallas Howard (the daughter of director Ron Howard) is a welcome fresh face who can convincingly kick some dinosaur ass.
+Almost overnight Chris Pratt has become such an appealling box office star with his voice in "The Lego Movie" and his heroics in "Guardian Of The Galaxy", while Bryce Dallas Howard (the daughter of director Ron Howard) is a welcome fresh face who can convincingly kick some dinosaur ass even while never giving up her high heels.
 Finally we get more gore this time around.
-In one memorable sequence, a poor woman is grabbed by one dinosaur which in turn is then gobbled up by an even bigger one.
-So no real plot and the usual stereotypical characters, but a bit more bite for your buck.
+In one memorable sequence, a poor woman is grabbed by one flying dinosaur and then snatched by another which in turn is then gobbled up by an even bigger one.
+So no real plot and the usual stereotypical characters, but more bite for your buck in this exciting and well-paced adventure.

 "Just One Day"